 Some of you may have noticed from my lack of posts that I have been in quite of an art rut.
 To say the least 2019 was a hard year for me and it took a toll on me creatively.
 Normally I would use my art as a form of escape but this past year there was a lot of death and loss that really took over and I started to feel like my art was something I was pressuring myself to do just to keep up with other creatives.
 In other words, this piece I am about to share with you not only represents the character I was inspired by but also a big piece of myself as well.

 As a Jim Henson geek it comes as no surprise that I would fall in love with Netflix’s Dark Crystal Age Of Resistance.
 However, I didn’t expect to be so drawn into (pun intended) and relate so much to one of it’s main characters.
-That character being Deet, who I now refer to as my gelfling heroine.
+That character being Deet, who I now refer to as my gelfling heroine and spirit animal.

 Like myself, Deet (born Deethra) is a creative and sympathetic empath who feels very deeply.
-Being a misunderstood Grottan, she may not have the most confidence sometimes but she doesn’t let others negativity discourage her.
+Being a misunderstood Grottan (from the bat caves), she may not have the most confidence sometimes but she doesn’t let others negativity discourage her.
 Instead she pays it forward to inspire others to be true to themselves and try to see the world more optimistically.
 She will do anything to heal the pain of the ones she loves no matter how draining or overwhelming it may become for her.
-On top of it Deet has a soft spot for creatures and animals (hence the hint and reference in the opener of my last post) making her that more sympathetic and amped to join The Resistance and help save all of Thra from the darkness.
-So in other words if Nicole was a gelfling.
+On top of it Deet has a soft spot for creatures and animals (hence the hint and reference in the opener of my last post) making her that more sympathetic and amped to join The Resistance and to help save all of Thra from the darkness.
+So in other words if I was a gelfling.

 I was so in tune with this character that she got me picking up my drawing pencils again and helped to give me my motivation back.
 Then again if anyone could be inspired in real life by a puppet it’s this girl right here!
 When I finished this piece I was not sure what I was going to call it and then I decided on “I Will Carry On” which was a phrase that Deet says in the show (I won’t say when incase you haven’t splurged on this masterpiece yet) but I find it very fitting to Deet’s personality, her sacrifices, how I relate to her personally, my overall vision for this piece and the fact I was trying to overcome not only my art rut but other obstacles in my life while creating it.